caprarodorner/preview-internal.caprarodorner.de/content/company/index.md

 ### Maximilian Capraro

-Dr. Maximilian Capraro is a partner at Capraro Dorner, where he helps comapnies kick-start and scale their InnerSource programs.
+Dr. Maximilian Capraro is a partner at Capraro Dorner, where he helps companies kick-start and scale their InnerSource programs.

 Max is member and assistant treasurer of the InnerSource Commons Foundation and served two terms on its board of directors.
 He is a (part-time) engineer at DATEV eG where he educates on InnerSource and co-founded one of the firm's most successful InnerSource projects.